U.S. Negotiators: ‘Much Work Remains’ on WHO Pandemic Accord; Can’t Undermine U.S. ‘Sovereignty or Security’ - HS Today

-The State Department and Department of Health and Human Services said that U.S. negotiators are committed to ensuring that an international pandemic accord does not undermine American “sovereignty or security” while helping to “increase the transparency and effectiveness of cooperation among nations during global pandemics.”
+The State Department and Department of Health and Human Services said that U.S. negotiators are committed to ensuring that an international pandemic accord does not undermine American “sovereignty or security” while helping to “increase the transparency and effectiveness” of international partners during global pandemics.

 Last Friday, discussions wrapped up from a weeklong meeting of the Intergovernmental Negotiating Body at the World Health Organization — the fourth meeting so far to work on a pandemic pact.
 The INB, which was established by the World Health Assembly at December 2021 special session to address the “catastrophic failure of the international community in showing solidarity and equity in response to the coronavirus disease (COVID-19) pandemic,” considered a conceptual zero draft that was drawn up after the third meeting.